random-guys/siber/README.md

 - Record metrics from HTTP Request
 - Metrics exporter

-Create an instance of the SiberMetrics in your server:
+Use SiberMetrics in your typescript express server by Creating an instance of `SiberMetrics`.

 ```ts
 export const Metrics = new SiberMetrics(env);